giellalt/lang-sma/sma.md

 correct pronunciation based on phonotactics (orthotactics actually), we tag all words that can't be correctly transcribed using the SMA transcriber with source language codes.
-Once tagged, it is possible to split the lexical transducer in smaller ones according to langu- age, and apply different IPA conversion to each of them.
+Once tagged, it is possible to apply different IPA conversions to each of them.
 The principle of tagging is that we only tag to the extent needed, and following a priority:

-1. any untagged word is pronounced with SME orthographic conventions
+1. any untagged word is pronounced with native orthographic conventions
 1. NNO and NOB have identical pronunciation, NNO is only used if different in spelling from NOB
 1. SWE has mostly the same pronunciation as NOB, and is only used if different in spelling from NOB
-1. Occasionally even SME (the default) may be tagged, to block other languages from being specified, mainly during semi-automatic language tagging sessions
+1. Occasionally even SMA (the default) may be tagged, to block other languages from being specified, mainly during semi-automatic language tagging sessions
 All in all, we want to get as much correctly transcribed to IPA